snimu/blog/contents/modded-nanogpt-valembs/article.md

 I would interpret this as "more value embeddings lead to more learning per step", but the training run when I added 4 additional value embeddings was an outlier.
 I assume it would fit in nicely with the others in the trend if run multiple times.

-I assume that the 4 additional value embeddings slot in nicely in this timed order (from best to worst): 2-1-0-3-4-5.
+I assume that the 4 additional value embeddings also slot in nicely in this timed order (from best to worst): 2-1-0-3-4-5.
 So for one and two additional value embeddings, the additional loss reduction per step dominates over the additional per-step time, while above two additional value embeddings, the effect reverses.

 ## Removing value embeddings